 2) Better customer experiences

-Instead of going for that shotgun approach and showcasing huge amounts of broad content that is ultimately generic and certainly not personalised, with ABM you go deep — researching accounts and designing campaigns specifically for them.
-Every touchpoint along the buyer’s journey is personalised.
+Instead of going for a shotgun approach and showcasing huge amounts of broad content that is ultimately generic and certainly not personalised, with ABM you go deep — researching accounts and designing campaigns specifically for them.

 3) ROI and Effectiveness of Time Spent

-LinkedIn and ITSMA’s 2019 benchmark survey found that 84% of businesses who use ABM reported an increased ROI.
-Sure, one study is not going to make you decide to use ABM – it’s just one study.
-However, hopefully, it might encourage you enough to run a trial campaign.
+LinkedIn and ITSMA’s benchmark survey found that 84% of businesses who use ABM reported an increased ROI.

 So what makes ABM so very different?